sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpu.markdown

 {: .note }
 These are PCI-e GPU cards and are not connected via Nvidia SXM.
 They are unlikely to be suitable for training large models that need to span the memory of multiple GPUs simultaneously.

-{: .important}
-Not all of the new GPU L40 nodes are available pending delivery of additional power distribution units.

 GPU nodes are accessed via submitting batch scripts to the {{site.data.slurm.gpunode_partition_name}} partition.
 Such scripts should request one or more GPUs in their SLURM resource request.

 Most GPU jobs will require loading of the a CUDA [environment module](../software/modules) to make use of GPU acceleration.